-More generally, you could also consider bringing forward purchases you would be making anyway on your points earning credit card – think insurance, utilities, and other general household costs – the points may take a few weeks to flow through from your credit card but it’s worth remembering as an option.
+More generally, you could also consider bringing forward purchases you would be making anyway on your points-earning credit card—think insurance, utilities, and other general household costs.
+Whilst the points may take a few weeks to flow through from your credit card but it is worth remembering as an option.

-And finally for other partners, if you run your own business it may also be worth looking at Qantas’ Aquire program to see if there are any bonus offers running there which you might be able to use.
+And, finally, for other partners, if you run your own business it may also be worth looking at the Qantas Business Rewards program to see if there are any bonus offers running there which you might be able to use.

 Qantas offer Qantas Family Transfers which allow transfers between frequent flyer members with very few immediate checks and balances.

-For accounts they find suspicious and that can’t prove the transfer was legitimate they are either cancelling the transfer, the flights booked with the points, or the frequent flyer account entirely.
+For accounts they find suspicious and that cannot prove the transfer was legitimate, they will either cancel the transfer, the flights booked with the points or the frequent flyer account entirely.